Life Lessons with Uramichi Oniisan: Characters

-The Gymnastic Onii-san of the children's show Together with Maman, he is usually simply called "Uramichi Onii-san."
-Uramichi is a 31-year old former gymnast who is physically well built with a refreshing smile, but is actually mentally unstable.
-Despite keeping an upbeat personality on the show, he can't help but reveal his jaded, worn-out personality, often telling the children the sorrows of being adults.
+The Gymnastic Onii-san of the children's show Together with Maman, he is usually simply called "Uramichi Onii-san".
+Uramichi is a handsome 31-year old former gymnast who is physically well built with a refreshing smile, but is actually mentally unstable.
+Despite keeping an upbeat personality on the show, he cannot help but reveal his resentful and nihilistic worldview, often telling the children the sorrows of being an adult.
 He is a smoker and heavy drinker, and his only hobby is muscle training, but he hates this being pointed out.